-The NSHSS Be More Fund is a program set up to provide funding to NSHSS members and educators aspiring for world betterment.
+The NSHSS Be More Fund is an annual program set up to provide funding to NSHSS members and educators aspiring for world betterment.
 NSHSS co-founder Claes Nobel states, "I believe that the human race can be fundamentally better than it is, and students like you will be the ones to change the world to make it what it can be.
 You are the most formidable proponents of change."